-In each episode, the guests discuss WordPress design, blogging, marketing along with development.
+In each episode, the guests discuss WordPress design, blogging, marketing along development.
 This show’s specialty is all the guests are women who are professionals in WordPress development.
 Each episode is about 40-50 minutes long.
 Enthusiasts who want to know more about WordPress from different aspects and angles can feel comfortable listening to his WordPress podcast show.

 LMScast by Chris Badgett

 LMScast is a WordPress podcast for eLearning course businesses.
 WordPress users are well known to LifterLMS.
 It is a very popular WordPress plugin that works as a Course Management System.
-LMSCast podcast is representative of the LifterLMS team.
+The LMSCast podcast is representative of the LifterLMS team.
 It is hosted by Chris Badgett.
 Listeners can get ideas and tips about how they can generate and expand a course-based business.
 LMSCast podcast has both audio and video-based programmers that make it unique from other podcasts and listeners can watch their favorite personalities they listen to.

 WordPress developers related to building educational programs and online courses are the target listeners of the podcast.
 LMSCast can be a great learning source for you if you want to start your own online courses business.
-Episode length is between 45-55minutes on average.
+Episode length is between 45-55 minutes on average.
 LMSCast premiered the show every week.

 Think Like a Hacker by Wordfence

 Think Like a Hacker podcast show is hosted by Mark Maunder and Kathy Zant as co-host.
-This podcast show is based on topics related to WordPress security, up to date security systems.
+This podcast show is based on topics related to WordPress security, to date security systems.
 This show is divided into two parts: interviews with WordPress security experts and information on the latest security trends described by the hosts.
-WordPress users, owners who are very much enthusiastic about their site’s security and innovations are the listeners of this show.
+WordPress users and owners who are very much enthusiastic about their site’s security and innovations are the listeners of this show.

 Kim Doyal Show

 The “Kim Doyal Show” podcast started its journey back in 2018.
 Kim Doyal is both the host and producer of this podcast.
-This show was formerly known as ” WordPress chick Podcast”.
-It is an interview-based show where lucrative WordPress developers, owners, designers, businesspersons are invited as guests.
+This show was formerly known as ” WordPress Chick Podcast”.
+It is an interview-based show where lucrative WordPress developers, owners, designers, and businesspersons are invited as guests.
 It is not that much technical knowledge and ideas related.

-Topics like WordPress SEO, productivity development guidelines, marketing strategies are generally discussed here.
+Topics like WordPress SEO, productivity development guidelines, and marketing strategies are generally discussed here.
 Web-based business proprietors are the target audience of this show.
 This show is run twice a month.
 Each episode is 40 minutes long on average.

 WP-Tonic is hosted by Jonathan Denwood and Adrian Tobey.
-In this show, the guests discuss knowledge, tips, and procedures to help the users expand their web-based business earning using LMS (Learning Management System) shaped by WordPress.
-WordPress developers, designers, users, managers working with LMS are the target audience of this podcast show.
+In this show, the guests discuss knowledge, tips, and procedures to help the users expand their web-based business earnings using LMS (Learning Management System) shaped by WordPress.
+WordPress developers, designers, users, and managers working with LMS are the target audience of this podcast show.

 Your Website Engineer

 Your Website Engineer started their journey more than a decade back in 2010.
 It was formerly known as “Your WordPress Engineer”.
 This Podcast show has gained huge popularity for presenting extraordinary and informative content every week from the beginning.
-Dustin Hartzler contributes as the host and he shares ideas, technologies, tips that aid the listener’s need to build a smooth WordPress website.
+Dustin Hartzler contributes as the host and he shares ideas, technologies, and tips that aid the listener’s need to build a smooth WordPress website.

 To keep pace with the modern world, you need to be aware of the changes and opportunities around you.
 In the WordPress community, there are always changes in technical issues and ideas.
-As a WordPress user, developer, contributor, designer whatever you are, to be up to date and known to latest trends, podcasts will help you a lot without any doubt.
+As a WordPress user, developer, contributor, designer whatever you are, to be up to date and know to latest trends, podcasts will help you a lot without any doubt.
 Did our list of the best WordPress podcast shows help you find the podcast you want to listen to?
-Do let us know in the comment.
+Do let us know in the comments.